 What a terrific evening with L'Oreal.
 Myself, Morgan DeBaun, and Grainne Barron were selected for our startups.
 Check out more about the specifics of each of our startups here.
 That's the serious stuff.

-Cover image courtesy of Grainne (I learned it's Irish for Grace).
+Above image courtesy of Grainne (I learned it's Irish for Grace).
 I'm going to caption it though with: Getting on the Bandwagon!

 For me, the highlight of the day was hearing Sue Carter of the Kinsey Institute speak about love, and physical responses.
 It was insightful, scientific, honest and incredibly relevant to the world we live in today.